 Since I was making 4th of July jello shots, I figured it was important to keep the fourth of July theme going with this red, white, and blue cocktail.

 It isn't fancy, or expensive to make but it is perfect for Memorial Day, 4th of July, and Labor Day!
+Plus it is a nice change from my tropical jungle juice recipe.

 Why This Recipe Works